rapprl/rapprl.github.io/_pages/research.md

   - /research.html
 ---

-> "Welcome to the nerd lab." -- GoGo Tomago
+> "Welcome to the nerd lab." -- GoGo Tomago (Big Hero 6)

 Physics is broken down into several subfields, and I classify as an "experimental nuclear/particle physicist".
 We use cutting-edge